 Many modern couples are choosing to host a breakfast the morning after they say “I do” as a way to continue the celebration and to give relatives preparing to leave a loving send-off.
 If you’re mulling over whether or not you should include this extra event in your weekend itinerary, consider these pros and cons first.

-Read more of our “pros and cons” lists: having a bridal party, getting married in your hometown, and indulging in the “trash the dress” trend!
-Find more wedding planning tips here, and be sure to find inspiration for your nuptials by browsing through hundreds of real weddings by style, location, and more!
+Read more of our “pros and cons” lists: the pros and cons of having a bridal party, the pros and cons of getting married in your hometown, and the pros and cons of indulging in the “trash the dress” trend!
+Find more wedding planning tips, and be sure to find inspiration for your wedding by browsing through hundreds of real weddings by style, location, and more!